was successfully added to your cart.

 .setForceCompress(True)

-The last stage in today’s post is storing the results in the file.
+The last stage in today’s post is storing to a DICOM file on disk.
 To retrieve the name of the original file from the path column, let’s define a UDF function:

 def get_name(path, keep_subfolder_level=0):